THP Tracker: The Fight for Temporary Hazard Pay

 April 2025 – Decision Rendered

-The arbitrator has issued an award granting a 15% hazard pay differential for all hours worked by Executive Branch UPW workers during the COVID-19 pandemic.
-This decision acknowledges these workers’ risks.
+On April 3, 2025, the arbitrator issued an award granting a 15% hazard pay differential for all hours worked by Executive Branch UPW workers during the COVID-19 pandemic.
+This decision acknowledges the risks these workers face.

-Who is Affected: This award specifically addresses those in Bargaining Units 1 and 10 employed by the Executive Branch of the State of Hawaii between March 5, 2020, and March 25, 2022.
-Affected positions include those in the following departments: Department of Agriculture, Department of Accounting and General Services, Department of Transportation, Department of Defense, Department of Health, Department of Human Services, Department of Business Economic Development & Tourism, Department of Land and Natural Resources, Department of Hawaiian Homelands, Hawaii State Public Library System.
+This award specifically addresses those in Bargaining Units 1 and 10 employed by the Executive Branch of the State of Hawaii between March 5, 2020, and March 25, 2022.
+Affected positions include those in the following departments:

 Payment Update for Members